It’s past dusk, target is at the station, no calls yet. The big doors are down, it’s always chilly in northern California.

 Zoe C goes left, I go right, we come out on different sides of the building.
 Then she walks in the direction of our Tahoe, I follow along thirty yards behind.
 She keeps going, I get to the SUV, climb in, crank it and drive down the block, past Zoe C, a right and pull to the curb halfway down.
 Zoe C gets in the passenger side a minute later.

 We’re quiet, riding along, I make several pointless turns, keep an eye on the rear view.
-No sirens, no marked or unmarked cars trailing.
+No sirens, no cars trailing.

 I park the SUV, go to the back, lift the hatch and pretend to be arranging something in the bed.
 I reach down and pull the tape off the license.
 I’d used duct tape to turn a 4 into a 1and covered the letter B entirely.
 It was risky, any cop pulls up behind could likely spot the alteration.
 Almost no civilian drivers give a thought to the license plate in front of them.

 My makeshift subterfuge fixed, I go up to the room, Zoe C went ahead while I fiddled around behind the Tahoe.

 She’s on the couch, the Glock is next to her.

 “Well?
 In shock?
 Feel one way of the other?”

 “I had an orgasm,” she colors a bit, not much.

 I stare, must look like a guppy with my mouth halfway open.
 I can’t think of what to say.
 We look at each other and break out into hysterics.